 Margrethe Odgaard is an award-winning Danish designer whose work is driven by a constant exploration and development of colours.
 We have interviewed Margrethe about her collaboration with Montana and the preparation of the new colour palette.

 30 new colours

 The new palette consists of 30 brand new lacquer colours, ten grey, white and black, which are surpassed from the old palette and two veneers: a total of 42 variants.
-The new colours are to be found in the stores' exhibitions from August – but can already be ordered on request from week 23.
-See the full palette below.
+The new colours can be experienced at our retailers, who are also happy to give you free swatches to take home.
+See the full colour palette below.

 The transition to new colours – Montana's colour replenishment guarantee